datacamp/courses-introduction-to-python/chapter3.md

 # Import radians function of math package

-# Calculate travel distance of Moon if 12 degrees: dist
+# Travel distance of Moon if 12 degrees.
+Store in dist.

 # Print out dist